isabella232/mobile-services.zh-Hant/help/ios/configuration/json-config/json-config.md

 * **org**

-   指定Adobe Experience Platform Identity Service的Experience Cloud組織ID。
+   Specifies the Experience Cloud org ID for the Adobe Experience Platform Identity Service.

    * 最低 SDK 版本: 4.3